asayee0/webproject/README.md

 2. Run the application with `FLASK_APP=app.py flask run`
 3. Open the web app in local browser http://127.0.0.1:5000/

+# CS Topic
+This app was built to solve the problem of modularity of the Reddit search engine.
+It was built on the idea that subreddit administrators need to keep track of negative content to maintain a better community.
+Redditors can search for keywords with the basic application, as well as add their own custom code to the application in order to change the functionality or add modules such as Natural Language Processing to it.
+It acts as a foundation for web developers and subreddit admininstrators to be able to interchange and adapt particular aspects of the search engine to be able to tailor it to their needs.

 # Implemented Features & Line #
 ## REST Services
 1. Perform GET request generated from developed API | redditScraper.py, line 14